-In my research, I work on the new geopolitics of higher education and the effects of globalization on education policy and the politics of knowledge.
+In my research, I work on the new geopolitics of higher education and the effects of globalization on education policy.

 I research higher education around the globe and have particular expertise in comparative studies, higher education, and in the study of Central Asia and the former Soviet space.
 I am fluent in Russian.
-I draw from an array of theories, frameworks and qualitative methods that enable me to take a critical approach to the study of knowledge, processes of globalization, and power, and to increase diversity in scholarship by using my position to increase the range and volume of voices that are heard.
+I draw from an array of theories, frameworks and qualitative methods that enable me to take a critical approach to the study of knowledge politics, processes of globalization, and power.
+I strive to increase diversity in scholarship by using my position to increase the range and volume of voices that are heard.